Broward schools don't plan to arm teachers

 Rather, the board said in a press release, funding allocated for the Coach Aaron Feis Guardian Program should be redirected to hire more school resource officers.

-Board members, who voted on the matter, have authorized Superintendent Robert W. Runcie to communicate their intent regarding the provision of Senate Bill 7026, which was signed by Gov. Rick Scott last month.
+Board members, who voted on the matter, have authorized Broward County Public Schools Superintendent Robert W. Runcie to communicate their intent regarding the controversial provision of Senate Bill 7026, which was signed by Gov. Rick Scott last month.

-The law, known as the Marjory Stoneman Douglas High School Public Safety Act, tightens gun control in several ways but also allows some teachers to be armed.
+Known as the Marjory Stoneman Douglas High School Public Safety Act, the law tightens gun control in several ways but also allows some teachers to be armed.

 The law is the first gun control legislation enacted in the state after the Parkland school massacre on February 14.
+Among the provisions are more funding for armed school resource officers and mental health services.

+The allowance for certain employees to carry guns brought perhaps the most debate.
+Before final passage, the state Senate limited who could take part.